XY782/Minecraft-Ai-Project-/README.md

 Minecraft Ai for the lonely souls:

-This project currently only collects Minecraft environment data and trains a segmentation model on it.
+This readme is written by AI because I am very lazy This project currently only collects Minecraft environment data and trains a segmentation model on it.
 Further addition will be added if I'm in the mood